driessene/acoustic_camera/readme.md

 Saves the current calibration to a python pickle file for later instances of the same camera.

 ### Parameters
-- path: The path to save the calibration to
+- path: The path to save the calibration to.
+File should have extension .pickle.

 ## load_calibration
 Loads a previous calibration of the same camera to the current instance.
 The previous calibration must be saved by save_calibration

 ### Parameters
-- path: The path to load the calibration from
+- path: The path to load the calibration from.
+File should have extension .pickle.

 # Example